Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Experiments and Analysis

-We will further investigate whether the number of categories of the datasets can positively affect the accuracy of clustering by providing guidance for the assignation of the number of anchors; and whether it can be beneficial to the heuristic setting of the dimensions of each layer.
+Our work focuses on multi-view clustering and explore ways to increase the effectiveness of anchor-based subspace clustering by tackling the discrepancy and deploying the dependency of different views.
+We will further investigate whether the number of categories of the datasets can positively affect the accuracy of clustering by providing guidance for the assignation of the number of anchors; and whether it can be beneficial to the heuristic setting of the dimensions of each layer. }